NuvoAir raises $3M to help patients monitor respiratory diseases with AI

 Aria, NuvoAir’s digital therapeutics software, sends a patient personalized care suggestions based their condition.

 NuvoAir aims to make respiratory diseases measurable and more treatable.
-Established in 2015, NuvoAir launched a smartphone-connected “spirometer”, making real-time lung function assessment possible at home.
-It’s now collected over 500,000 spirometry tests in the last three years.
+Established in 2015, NuvoAir launched a smartphone-connected “spirometer,” making real-time lung function assessment possible at home.
+It has now collected more than 500,000 spirometry tests in the last three years.
 These tests power its machine learning algorithms to provide insights to patients, their physicians and pharma companies.

-Lorenzo Consoli CEO of NuvoAir.
-“This investment and partnership can significantly advance our focus on digital therapeutics and bring to market new smart devices to help patients manage their condition while improving physicians’ clinical decisions”.
+Lorenzo Consoli, CEO of NuvoAir, said, “This investment and partnership can significantly advance our focus on digital therapeutics and bring to market new smart devices to help patients manage their condition while improving physicians’ clinical decisions.”